abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter10.md

 of well-wishing.

 In meditation practice, mettā has the very useful function of providing emotional moisture.
-If you think, “*Anicca, dukkha, anatta, anicca, dukkha, anatta, anicca, dukkha, anatta*,” it gets pretty dry after a while.
-“Impermanence, unsatisfactoriness, not self, impermanence, unsatisfactoriness, not self” are very true.
+If you think, “*Anicca, dukkha, anattā, anicca, dukkha, anattā, anicca, dukkha, anattā*,” it gets pretty dry after a while.
+“Impermanence, unsatisfactoriness, not-self, impermanence, unsatisfactoriness, not-self” are very true.
 However, the mind has to be prepared and balanced.
 Mettā bhāvanā can be a very useful basis for providing a sense of moisture, warmth, and brightness to the mind.